What Is Hard Water and How Do You Deal With It?

 The Costs of Ignoring Hard Water

 Around 85% of American households suffer from hard water.
-Considering this large number, ignoring hard water will prove detrimental in the long run, as hard water can significantly increase household expenses.
+Considering this large number, ignoring it will prove detrimental in the long run, as it can significantly increase household expenses.
 As limescale deposits build up, they act as insulators, causing appliances like water heaters to work harder.
-A limescale buildup of 2mm can affect water heater efficiency, causing up to a 5°C decrease in temperature and reducing the water heater’s functional life to half.
+A limescale buildup of 2mm can affect heater efficiency, causing up to a 5°C decrease in temperature and reducing the heater’s functional life by half.

 Mineral buildup can also affect a home’s HVAC system.
 The system might have to work harder to achieve ideal temperatures, which increases energy consumption and costs for the homeowner.
 If not treated, the buildup can also corrode the metal components, weakening the structural integrity of the entire system.

-The first step to resolving your hard water issues is to test for water hardness.
+The first step to resolving your issues is to test for hardness.
 To get started, you can:

-The soap test is one of the easiest ways to test for hard water.
-Fill a clean, clear bottle one-third full with tap water.
+The soap test is one of the easiest ways to test.
+Fill a clean, clear bottle with tap water to one-third full.
 Add a few drops of pure liquid castile soap and shake vigorously for a few seconds.
-You might have hard water if there are minimal bubbles and cloudy water.
+You might have hard water if there are minimal bubbles and clouds.
 You have soft water if there are copious suds and clear water.

 Remember that some commercial soaps contain detergents that lather well regardless of water type, so it’s best to use pure soap for the most accurate results.

-If a municipal service line supplies your water, you can contact your water provider directly to request their latest water quality report.
+If a municipal service line supplies your utilities, you can contact your provider directly to request their latest quality report.
 Many utility companies post their reports online, or you can have them sent to you via email.

-One drawback of this option is that the reports might not reflect the water quality of your tap water.
-They usually test the water quality before leaving the treatment facility, and the water may pick up impurities along the piping before reaching your home.
-Still, a water quality report can give you a good picture of the water hardness in your area.
+One drawback of this option is that the reports might not reflect the quality of your tap water.
+They usually test the quality before leaving the treatment facility, and it may pick up impurities along the piping before reaching your home.
+Still, a quality report can give you a good picture of the hardness in your area.

 The soap test works well as a basic assessment, but it’s not exactly accurate.
 Purchase a hard water test kit from any home improvement store for more precise results.
 These kits include test strips and a color chart.

 To use the kit, fill a glass with cold water from your tap.
-Next, dip a test strip into the water for several seconds.
+Next, dip a test strip for several seconds.
 Don’t run it under a faucet, as it will affect accuracy.
 Remove the strip and wait for it to change color.
 Finally, compare the strip to the color chart provided with the kit.
-Some kits have yellow or green indicators for soft water and red for hard water.
+Some kits have yellow or green indicators for soft and red for hard.

-Consider hiring a professional water testing service for the most thorough analysis.
+Consider hiring a professional testing service for the most thorough analysis.
 They can test for hardness and contaminants like heavy metals and bacteria.
-Professional services will provide you with a detailed profile of your water supply and help you choose the most appropriate treatment solution for your hard water woes.
+Professional services will provide you with a detailed profile of your water supply and help you choose the most appropriate treatment solution.

 - Use descaling products: Vinegar and limescale removers can do wonders for cleaning appliances and fixtures.
 These remove the white film coating your faucets and sinks.

-- Attach shower filters: Using a filter on your showerhead lessens the effects of hard water on your hair and skin, improving their conditions and reducing dryness.
+- Attach shower filters: Using a filter on your showerhead lessens the effects on your hair and skin, improving their conditions and reducing dryness.

-- Incorporate whole-house filters: Besides the shower head, a whole-house filtering system treats water before entering your home to ensure all water is softened before use.
+- Incorporate whole-house filters: Besides the shower head, a whole-house filtering system treats water before entering your home to ensure all of it is softened before use.

 Is Soft Water Better?

-However, softened water is not necessarily better for consumption, especially for those with a low-sodium diet.
+However, softened water is not necessarily better for consumption, especially for those on a low-sodium diet.
 Talk to the softening system manufacturer to determine how much sodium is added to your home’s water.
-For an alternative, consider potassium-based water softeners instead.
+For an alternative, consider potassium-based softeners instead.

 Bacteria and fungi are also threats to a water-softening system’s effectiveness.
 Maintenance and upkeep are crucial to keeping the water safe and uncontaminated.
 Additionally, the salt in the systems may have to be replenished often.
 These salt-based systems also discharge brine, which may impact the environment.

-While hard water is a hundred percent safe to drink, it poses numerous challenges for homes, their HVAC systems, and plumbing.
+While hard water is 100% safe to drink, it poses numerous challenges for homes, HVAC systems, and plumbing.
 Recognizing the signs of hard water can save resources and reduce utility bills.
-While hard water needs to be treated to avoid mineral buildup and other long-term problems, softened water isn’t necessarily better.
-Knowing the difference between the two will help homeowners make informed decisions about their water supply to make the best solution for their needs.
+While it needs to be treated to avoid mineral buildup and other long-term problems, softened water isn’t necessarily better.
+Knowing the difference between the two will help homeowners make informed decisions about their supply to find the best solution for their needs.

 Share on